-Gunmen kill District Head, son, 11 others in Kaduna – The Sun Nigeria
+Gunmen kill district head, son, 11 others in Kaduna – The Sun Nigeria

 “Security agencies have also reported attacks in Giwa LGA where armed bandits attacked Fatika, Kaya and Yakawada villages.
 Two persons were killed and some kidnapped.

-“In another development, security agencies have updated the Kaduna State Government with information regarding Monday’s attack at Albasu village of Igabi local government.
+“In another development, security agencies have updated the Kaduna State Government with information regarding Monday’s attack at Albasu village of Igabi Local Government Area.”

-The identified eleven persons killed included Amadu Mallam,Idi Gefefe, Isah Goma,Awwalu Goma,Babangida Iliyasu,Lado Iliyasu,Ya’u Jumare, Hamza Umaru,Shehu Jibril,Tukur Albasu, Musa Adamu Muruzuwa

 Leave a Reply